FionaScarff/Happy-Git-test/README.md

 # Happy-Git-test
-Testing my Git and GitHub connection with RStudio
+Testing my Git and GitHub connection with RStudio.
+This sentence is a new line entered in RStudio.